They Can’t Even Tell You What Happened: Nursery Nut Allergy Claims

+They can’t even tell you what happened.
 At three years old, they can’t say “my mouth feels tingly” or “I feel sick.”
 They trust every hand that feeds them because they don’t understand danger yet.
 Someone was supposed to be watching.

 Quick Answer: Can You Claim Compensation?